nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_02.md

 ##### *You are commiting your work, right?
 How about making a new branch for each Critters and Croquettes exercise?
 Of course you are!
 How silly of us to even bring it up*

-This time, add a `shift` property to all of your classes.
+This time, add a `shift` property to the classes that define animals in the petting zoo.
+Update the ones with the `walking` property only, since they're the only ones that will need a break from being mauled by toddlers.
 Don't forget to add an argument to the __init__ method, too.
 When testing your changes, designate a critter's shift as 'morning', 'midday' or 'afternoon' when it is instantiated.

 > The day comes to an end, and you realize something is bugging you.
 You should feel good about helping Bobby solve his real-world problems, but when you look at your code it feels...off.
 >
 >It runs just fine, but you realize that you just spent an awful lot of time refactoring.
 You also have a sneaking suspicion that Bobby Kawlins isn't done having "great ideas."
 >
->You decide you're just hungry and tired, and before you get the urge to head-butt your computer you decide sleep on it.
+>You decide you're just hungry and tired, and before you get the urge to head-butt your computer you decide to sleep on it.